In this life (so far), I have had a variety of experiences. That knowledge has been both professional and personal. I write from that basis.

 - Whenever it is running, it should also be in motion.

 As you sand with this type of machine, be sure to push it forward at a constant rate.
-Initially, sand a small area with it, use a shop-vacuum to remove the saw-dust, and then take a look at the effect.
+Initially, sand a small area with it, use a shop vacuum to remove the sawdust, and then take a look at the effect.
 If too much wood is removed, then quicken your pace; if too little, slow down a bit.

 If you do gouge the wood, go over it with the sander at a 45° angle to the gouge, keeping the machine in motion at all times.
 When removing a gouge, move the machine at a faster rate than you would during normal sanding.
 This will take some time as you will want to remove the gouge in small steps then remove the dust with a vacuum.

+The large orbital sander is good for moderate removal of large areas.
 This sander is just an extra large (120 lb) version of an orbital sander.
 Its benefit is that it can help you level a floor without taking too much wood away.
 It will certainly remove varnish and shallow stains and burns.
 For stains and burns that run deeper, the drum sander may be the better choice.

 As with the drum sander, expendables such as sandpaper, scouring pads, and the like are picked up at the time of rental and charged for upon the machine's return.

 Unlike with the drum sander, gouges are much less likely.
 It's also an easier machine to operate, as the orbital action cause the machine to "glide" over the surface of the wood.
-With this type of tool your technique is not as important, but you still want to sand in the direction of the grain of the wood and you always want the machine moving as it's running.
+With this type of tool, your technique is not as important, but you still want to sand in the direction of the grain of the wood, and you always want the machine moving as it's running.

 Neither the drum nor the large orbital sander will allow you to get all the way up to the intersection of the wall and floor.
 This is what the edge sander is for.
 Like with the orbital, technique is not as important, but you do want to sand in the direction of the grain and keep the sander moving if it's running.

+This sander is used to get into the corners where two walls come together at a ninety-degree angle.
 This is the sander you are most likely to purchase and least likely to rent.
 There are a number of models available now, and they will all reach right into the apex of the corner.
 The best are lightweight yet powerful and are designed to sand into the smallest crevice.
 They also fit neatly into the hand.

-Notes on Rented Sanders:
+Notes on Rented Sanders

 The rented sanders (drum, large orbital, edge) have some particulars about them that you, the renter, should be aware of.

-- The drum sander weighs about 110 pounds.
+- Drum Sander: The drum sander weighs about 110 pounds.
 If you are sanding on a second (or higher) floor or need to haul it up a step or two, you may need a helper for assistance.
 The drum will sand a very large area before the sandpaper needs to be replaced.
 Also, changing the paper roll is relatively easy.
 You will also want to clean the machine completely before returning it.
 Most rental outlets will charge a cleaning fee if you return a dirty machine.

-- The orbital sander weighs about 120 pounds.
+- Orbital Sander: The orbital sander weighs about 120 pounds.
 As with the drum above, you'll need a helper if you are sanding above the ground floor just to lift it.
 The paper is quite large (roughly two by three feet) and you'll be able to sand quite a large area before having to replace the paper.
 Paper replacement is very easy.
 Cleaning this machine will also help you avoid a cleaning fee upon return.

 Regardless of sander type, you'll want to start with a very coarse grit (20 or 36) sandpaper and work up to finer grit.
 Remember that the lower the number, the coarser the grit, and the more wood that will be removed.
 The higher the number, the finer the grit, and the less wood will be removed.